adidas · CRM Strategy

 Personalised content based on interest — product image, price, and availability matched to what the user actually browsed.
 No generic recommendations.

-From: sending messages that feel generic and repetitive
+Sending messages that feel generic and repetitive

-To: showing recognition every time they've earned it
+Show recognition every time they deserved it

 Reward layer visibility — points balance, tier status, and available perks surfaced prominently.
 Users need to see the value they have before they can act on it.